singer-yang/DeepLens/README.md

 1. **Outstanding optimization capabilities** (automated lens design from scratch with gradient-based optimization!)
 2. **End-to-End optical design** (design your computational lens with 5 lines of code!)
 3. **Memory-efficient differentiable ray-tracing** (million-level ray-tracing on a desk-machine!)
-4. **Implicit representation for camera lenses** (train a network to fast calculate the PSFs!)
+4. **Implicit representation for camera lenses** (train a network to store the PSFs!)
 5. **More features** can be obtained via request or collaboration:
    1. Hybrid ray-tracing-wave-propagation simulation and optimization.
    2. Non-sequential ray-tracing for complex systems.
-   3. Billion-level ray-tracing and multi-machine parallelization.
+   3. Billion-level ray-tracing and multi-GPU parallelization.
    4. Illumination and display system simulation and optimization.

 ### Applications